stadiamaps/ferrostar/CONTRIBUTING.md

    This makes the project view in Xcode slightly more cluttered, but there isn't much we can do about this given how SPM works.)

+Run `swiftformat .` from the `apple` directory before committing to ensure consistent formatting.

 ### Android

 1. Install [Android Studio](https://developer.android.com/studio).